andrewt3000/web_development/README.md

 [typescript](https://www.typescriptlang.org/) (a superset of javascript) has type checking support.
 [flow](https://flow.org/) - a javascript static type checker.

+Prefered: I prefer using javascript on the front end because it's native to the browser.
+I prefer node on the backend because as full stack dev I prefer to work in the same lanuage as it increases fluency.

 Prefered: async/await methods in try/catch blocks are prefered.
 Promises are the next preference.
 Callback hell is avoided if possible.

 ### IDE, text editors